Technical Committee (TC) Process (29 September 2011)

-- "Committee Draft" is an interim document approved by a Technical Committee as specified in Section 3.
+- "Committee Note Draft" is a Non-Standards Track Work Product approved by a Technical Committee as specified in Section 3.1.

-- "Committee Specification" is a Public Review Draft that has completed public review and achieved final approval by a Technical Committee as specified in Section 3.
+- "Committee Specification" is a Standards Track Work Product that has been approved by a Technical Committee as specified in Section 3.3.

 - "Convener" is an Eligible Person who serves in the role of organizing the first meeting of the TC, as defined in Section 2.3.

 - "Eligible Person" means one of a class of individuals that includes (a) OASIS Individual Members, (b) employees or designees of OASIS Organizational Members, and (c) such other persons as may be designated by the OASIS Board of Directors.

 - "Errata" means a set of changes or proposed changes to an OASIS Standard that are not Substantive Changes.